mindspore-lab/mindocr/configs/rec/svtr/README.md

 **Notes:**
 - You can include the space character by setting the parameter `use_space_char` in configuration yaml to True.
-- Remember to check the value of `dataset->transform_pipeline->RecAttnLabelEncode->lower` in the configuration yaml.
+- Remember to check the value of `dataset->transform_pipeline->RecCTCLabelEncode->lower` in the configuration yaml.
 Set it to False if you prefer case-sensitive encoding.

 ## 5. Chinese Text Recognition Model Training